-THE PURPOSE FOR REJECTING AN OBVIOUSNESS-TYPE DOUBLE PATENTING "is to prevent the extension of the term of the patent ... by prohibiting the issuance of [the] claims in a second patent not patentably distinct from the claims of the first patent."1
+The purpose for rejecting an obviousness-type double patenting "is to prevent the extension of the term of the patent ... by prohibiting the issuance of [the] claims in a second patent not patentably distinct from the claims of the first patent."

 Apparently, however, the timewise extensions that federal circuit courts found "improper" from 1985 to 2011 are no longer improper.
 That is very good news for patent applicants.
-But, rather than acknowledge that the intent of the judicially created doctrine of obviousness-type double patenting has been limited, the federal circuit merely advises the public that it may no longer act on the assumption that, upon expiration of the patent, it will be free to use an invention not patentably distinct from the invention claimed when the patentee produces secondary evidence of nonobviousness.
+But, rather than acknowledge that the intent of the judicially created doctrine of obviousness-type double patenting has been limited, the federal circuit merely advises the public that it may no longer act on the assumption that, on expiration of the patent, it will be free to use an invention not patentably distinct from the invention claimed when the patentee produces secondary evidence of non-obviousness.

-Does this support a legal fiction-that an invention claimed in the second patent would not have been obvious in view of, and therefore is patentably distinct from, the invention claimed in the first patent?
+Does this support a legal fiction-that an invention claimed in the second patent would not have been